sjransom/sjransom.dev/src/posts/adding-jsonresume/json-resume.md

 Inside our render function we can render the data to the screen as simply as using `<p>{basics.name}</p>`

-If we'd like to query our JSON for more information all we need to do is add it to the GraphQL query, let's add the `profiles` section - as it's part of the `basics` object we can add it like so:
+Let's query our JSON for some more information - start by adding it to the GraphQL query, let's add the `profiles` section - as it's part of the `basics` object we can add it like so:

 ```
 query {